 But I hope I’ve taken action to help lessen the pain in the neck sitting for hours in front of this computer screen can cause by cobbling together a stand-up computer desk.

 I was motivated to finally try to do something by a colleague who posted a photo on her Facebook page of a much more inventive hopeful solution.

 She used Pepsi crates, while I was lucky enough to have a couple small, sturdy tables.
 One of them was bought through a catalog about 10-15 years ago to hold an old TV.
 It has my keyboard and mouse.
 The other table is even better, although it isn’t adjustable, either.
 But the height seems to be working just fine, after I put a cardboard box under the monitor.
 The base table is one of those fold-out camping tables, but it has been sturdy enough.

 I can’t say for certain I didn’t spend any more than I would have if I’d bought a manufactured stand-up desk, but I like to be a little inventive from time to time.
-As you see from some photos in this slide show, other people were of a like mind.
+As you see from these photos, other people were of a like mind.

 I also recently downloaded an app called Workrave that lets you set alarms to tell you to get up and move around after an hour or so, so you’re not sitting and staring at your monitor for hours on end.
 I wish I had known about it many years ago.

 Whether all this helps my neck, we’ll see.
 It makes sense that it should and from what I read, more and more people with a better understanding of what sitting all day long does to your health are getting on board the stand-up bandwagon.

 I’d be interested in hearing what you think and might have done along these lines.